 Question 2-13: If company choose yes in Q2-12, what is the information to be included in the report?

 a) indication of failure (of indirect path addition or change)

 b) the reason which caused the failure (PC5 hop establishment failure, Uu establishment failure, etc.)

-c) Other, please specify
+c) available candidate relay UE measurement result